SFAI Kennedy Cup: History

 The DDSL won for the 17th time in 1999, before Limerick District won for the second time in 2000, defeating Cork 3-1 in the final on home soil in University of Limerick, playing against a Cork side which had future Irish international Stephen Ireland in the lineup.
 That tournament featured the first girl to play in the tournament, 13 years before the SFAI Gaynor Cup was introduced, in the way of future Olympic boxing champion and arguably greatest female boxer in history, Katie Taylor for Wicklow Schoolboys League.

 Waterford won again in 2003, before the DDSL picked up a record-extending seven titles in a row between 2004 and 2010, their run eventually coming to an end in the 2011 final against local rival's NDSL, who clinched their second title and first since being re-named from the Brenfer League.
 The NDSL won 1-0 in the final in UL, Paddy Roche scoring the winner.

 DDSL would win the next 3 Kennedy Cups until Kerry Schoolboys League became the first new winner in 20 years, defeating DDSL 1-0 in the final in 2015.
 The DDSL would win their 30th title against Galway the following year, securing a penalty shoot-out victory, with Belvedere striker Troy Parrott scoring the winning penalty.

 The DDSL would add a further 3 wins on the trot in the coming years, including defeating first time finalists Sligo-Leitrim in 2017, beating Kildare in the 2018 decider, and culminating in a 2-0 final success over Mayo in 2019, a tournament in which Longford and District Schoolboys Soccer League became the first ever 4th seed to reach the semi-final stage of the competition.
 The tournament would be cancelled for the 2020 edition, and postponed, then altered in 2021, due to the COVID-19 pandemic, with South Belfast Youth League winning the 2021 tournament for the first time.

-Cork claimed their first title in 33 years in 2022 with a 2-0 win over Waterford, moving onto 4 titles overall, surpassing their final opponents to move into second place in the overall competition winners standings.
+Managed by Robin O'Day Cork claimed their first title in 33 years in 2022 with a 2-0 win over Waterford, moving onto 4 titles overall, surpassing their final opponents to move into second place in the overall competition winners standings.
 Galway & District Schoolboy's League became the latest new winner of the Cup in 2023, defeating Midlands League 2-1 in the final of the Cup.

 South Belfast secured their second title in the 2024 edition, winning 2-1 against North East Regional League (NERL).

 Limerick Desmond League won the Kennedy Cup for the first time in 2025, beating Donegal 2-0 in the final through goals from Dan Healy and Precieux Malonga, after eliminating DDSL in the group stages, with DDSL winning the Bowl competition.